 Known ForCafes, trekking, Israeli culture, backpacking

-ATM AvailableYes (in Kasol market), limited in nearby villages
+ATM AvailableYes (in Kasol market), unreliable in nearby villages

 What Makes Kasol Special?